 By her own admission, killing off Remus Lupin was one of the hardest decisions that J.K.
 Rowling had to make while writing the books.
-She felt that, in order to show that war sometimes demands impossible sacrifices, someone important had to die.
-She finally chose both Lupin and Tonks as the casualties, as it made their infant son Teddy an orphan, which closely mirrored infant Harry losing his parents in the previous war.
+She felt that, in order to show that war sometimes demands impossible sacrifices, someone's parent had to die.
+After briefly considering Arthur Weasley, she finally chose both Lupin and Tonks as the casualties, as it made their infant son Teddy an orphan, which closely mirrored infant Harry losing his parents in the previous war.
 In the book, Harry appropriately becomes Teddy's godfather, but Teddy was deleted from the movie.

-Both Emma Watson and Rupert Grint have stated in several separate interviews, that filming their much awaited on-screen kiss was an "absolutely horrible" experience, due to Emma's admission of Rupert being "like a brother."
+Both Emma Watson and Rupert Grint have stated in several separate interviews, that filming their much awaited on-screen kiss was an "extremely awkward" experience, due to both Emma and Rupert stating that they've always felt "like brother and sister."
 It took only six takes to complete; whereas the kiss between Harry & Ginny took around ten, Ron & Lavender approx. 15, and Harry & Cho took over 30 takes, by comparison.

 J.K.
-Rowling initially considered having Arthur or Ron as the Weasley casualty but decided to give reprieve to both as they form an integral part of the series.
+Rowling always knew that one of the Weasley family members had to die at the end, as it wouldn't have been realistic if they would all survive.
+She actually considered having Arthur or Ron as the Weasley casualty at some point.
+Ron was seriously in danger to be killed off in a time when she "wasn't in a very happy place", but she admitted that she would not have done it, as he forms an integral part of the series.
+Arthur was also briefly considered, but she decided that as one of few good fathers in the book, he was also allowed to live.
 She ultimately settled on having Fred killed as it serves two purposes: to give a sense of loss for George and the payoff of Percy's rivalry against his Ministry's arch-rival Rookwood (who was revealed to be a Death Eater).